Uphill Policy

 Timberline Uphill Route: CLOSED

-Nordic Skiing: Open
+Nordic Skiing: OPEN

-Backcountry / Snowshoe Conditions: Open
+Backcountry / Snowshoe Conditions: OPEN

 Uphill access NEVER permitted to the top of Vista Peak.
 Dogs NEVER permitted on downhill ski or bike trails.
 Snowshoes NEVER permitted within Alpine ski resort – including the designated uphill routes.
-Thank you.

-Buy NBU Ticket HERE ($20 midweek | $25 peak/weekends)
+Buy NBU Ticket HERE ($20 midweek | $40 peak weekends)

 Shop NBU Season Passes HERE

 If you’re interested in buying some used equipment from us for the season, we got you!
-Sales are first come first served in the Sports Center.

-Wilderness Uphill Route is ALWAYS CLOSED on:
+Wilderness Uphill Route is ONLY CLOSED when marked.

-Timberline Uphill Route is ALWAYS CLOSED on:
+Timberline Uphill Route is ALWAYS CLOSED:

 D Photo By Bear Cieri